Shwethalyaung Temple: Etymology

 Shwethalyaung means "Golden Image of the Sleeping Buddha".

 History

 The temple is located 2 km to the west of Bago, Myanmar.

 The Shwethalyaung Buddha is a reclining Buddha statue that is 180 ft long and 50 ft in height.
 It is the largest Buddha statue in pre-colonial southeast Asia.
 The date of construction for the reclining Buddha is unknown, but is believed to date during the Hanthawaddy kingdom.
-According to tradition the statue was crated by King Migadippa in 994.
+According to tradition the statue was created by King Migadippa in 994.

 The temple fell into disrepair before a renovation in the 15th century.
 It fell into disrepair again after King Alaungpaya ransacked the area in 1757.
 British railway workers rediscovered the temple in 1881.
 In 1906, an iron shelter was constructed around the Buddha statue at the cost of RS 1.5 million.

 U.S. Vice President Richard Nixon visited the temple in 1953, and was protested by 80 communists.